 Spider Plants love hanging baskets and are very easy to maintain because the only thing you really need to think about is spotty watering and repotting them when they need the room.

-English Ivy’s (Golden Pothos) are a must for your comfort zone.
+English Ivy’s (Golden Pothos) is a must for your comfort zone.
 This plant loves low sunlight and evenly moist soil.
 It loves to “crawl” and “climb” and has lush vines to decorate your home.

 The Snake Plant is known as one of the best plants for purifying the air of your home and loves indirect sunlight.
 A beautiful native of West Africa, this ornamental plant is sure to enhance the environment of your home.

 Maintaining your indoor plants can be a little daunting at times.
-Giving them the care and attention they need is a crucial part of them thriving and enriching your home.
+Giving them the care and attention they need is a crucial part of keeping them thriving and enriching your home.
 Go ahead and pick one or all of these plants and make your home a happier, healthier place to be.

-SHOP 7 Best Low-Light Houseplants
+Shop The Best Low-Light Houseplants